TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-We start by running the typical nmap scan to see which ports are open:
+Run the typical nmap scan to see which ports are open:

 <br />